Dustbowl (band)

-Dustbowl is a band originating in Athens, Greece.
+Dustbowl is a Greek country rock band from Athens.
 The group was founded in 2006 by guitarist Nick Fysakis and has featured various other members.

-The band has released three studio albums, the latest being "The Great Fandango", released in May 2016.
+The band has released three studio albums, the latest being The Great Fandango, released in May 2016.
 They have collaborated with various other musicians both in the studio and during live performances.

-In November 2017 Dustbowl performed live with The Dream Syndicate in Athens.
+In November 2017, Dustbowl performed live with The Dream Syndicate in Athens.